timting/music/README.md

 The code to seed the database (currently Postgresql) can be run using `rails db:seed`.

 ## Automated Testing
 If you can get everything setup locally ;), you can run `rails t` to run tests.
-The tests focus on testing the requirements above.
+The tests focus on testing the requirements above and are located in `test/controllers` and `test/models`.

 ## Manual Testing
 Some curl command you can use to test the functionality are below: